 Our Wellbeing Hub

-Our team of family law specialists and therapists will guide you through the changes that you may face with exceptional legal and psychological expertise, integrity and understanding.
+Our team of family law specialists and therapeutically trained divorce consultants will guide you through the changes that you face with exceptional legal and psychological expertise, integrity and understanding.

-We are always able to offer an initial consultation with one of our in-house counsellors to consider which service may be of most help to you or whether we can help to put in place a specialist referral to one of our trusted advisers.
+We are always able to offer an initial consultation with one of our in-house divorce consultants and relationship therapists to consider which service may be most helpful to you or whether we can help to put in place a specialist referral to one of our trusted advisers.

 We are here, by your side, always working and thinking in partnership with you.

-We have a team of in-house counsellors with a wealth of experience in helping individuals and couples to improve their relationships, whether they are in the process of separating or have already separated.
-Our counsellors offer a place to reflect on relationship issues in a confidential and stigma-free way.
+We have a team of in-house divorce consultants and relationship therapists with a wealth of experience in helping individuals and couples to improve their relationships, whether they are together, separating or separated.
+They offer a place to reflect on relationship issues in a confidential and stigma-free way.

 Divorce Diaries - First Hand Experiences →

 Our Divorce Diaries are a collection of the real life advice and experiences of divorce contributed by some of our former clients.
 The names used in the divorce diaries are fictitious but the divorce stories they tell are entirely real.